Martika's Kitchen (song)

 "Martika's Kitchen" is the second single and title track released from American singer-songwriter and actress Martika's 1991 album of the same name, written and produced by Prince.
 It was released in November 1991 by Columbia Records.
 Although the song did not replicate the success of "Love...
-Thy Will Be Done" in the United States, stalling at number 93 on the Billboard Hot 100 (her last song to appear on that chart), it was more successful internationally, peaking within the top 30 in Australia, Ireland, New Zealand, Sweden and the United Kingdom.
+Thy Will Be Done" in the United States, stalling at number 93 on the Billboard Hot 100, it was more successful internationally, peaking within the top 30 in Australia, Ireland, New Zealand, Sweden and the United Kingdom.